ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+In speaking ol another&#x27;s faults,
+Pray dont forget your own;
+Remember those with homes of glass
+Should seldom throw a stone;
+If w&amp;havc nothing else to do
+Buttalk of them who sin,
+Til belter that we commence at home,
 And from that point begin.
 We have no right to Judge a man
 Until he&#x27;s fairly tried;